 - 1. Hold down the SELECT button to enter the programming mode.
-Once the display shows "Houd" (the 40 can be from 0 to 60) to show that you have entered the programming mode, release the button. - 2.
-Press the SELECT button again until the display shows "Εηδη" or "ΕηΡα". - 3.
-Press the SET button to change the polarity between ground "Lo" and power "Po". - 4.
+Once the top display shows "HndE" to show that you have entered the programming mode, release the button. - 2.
+Press the SELECT button again until the top display shows "PtoE". - 3.
+Press the SET button to change the polarity between ground "bod" and 12V power " にい". - 4.
+On the right side of the bottom display, the engagement sensor status is shown.
+As the polarity is changed, this will update immediately to confirm that the correct setting is being used. - 5.
 Press the SELECT button, the display will show "donE" while the button is held down.
 When the button is released, the system will return to normal operation within a second.
-If at any time no button is pressed for 20 seconds, the system will return to normal operation.
+If at any time no button is pressed for 5 minutes, the system will return to normal operation.
 If you wish to remain in the programming mode, press the SET button while still holding down the SELECT button when the display shows "donE".
 This returns you to the first programming menu item.